LoginRadius/engineering-portal/content/blog/how-does-bitwise-xor-work/index.md

 ---
 title: "How does bitwise ^ (XOR) work?"
-date: "2020-11-20"
+date: "2020-11-24"
 coverImage: "xor.png"
 author: Kheenvraj Lomror
 tags: ["bitwise operator", "XOR"]
-description: "Everything know about bitwise ^ xor operator."
+description: "Everything you should know about bitwise ^ xor operator."
 ---
 ## How does bitwise ^ (XOR) work?